KarenBreytenbach/network/docs/gzip.internal.md

 Configures which **Content-Type**'s should be compressed.
 This allows fine control over which type of files should be compressed to save server processing power if it's not needed.

-For a start it's a suggested to enable at least:
+For a start it's suggested to enable at least:

 ```gzip_types text/plain text/css text/xml text/javascript application/x-javascript application/xml;```